 Anglican worship has been celebrated in France from the sixteenth century onwards, initially only in the private chapel of the English Ambassador.
 During the English Civil War, Paris and St-Germain-en-Laye became notable centres of Anglican worship, centred around the exiled courts of Queen Henrietta Maria and the future Charles II, and priests were ordained.
 Following the Glorious Revolution of 1688, the court of James II at St-Germain-en-Laye and Bar-le-Duc in Lorraine, became centres for Anglican worship.

 Following the Battle of Waterloo in 1815, Britons flocked to France.
-In 1824, the Reverend Lewis Way, Chaplain to the British Ambassador, established a chapel in the Rue Marboeuf.
+In 1824, the Reverend Lewis Way, Chaplain to the British Ambassador, established a chapel in the Quartier Marboeuf.
 The building had been designed as a picture gallery but was adapted for worship.
-In 1842 it was demolished and, in 1844, replaced by another church at 10 rue Marboeuf.
-In 1883, this church was demolished and the site sold to the Ville de Paris.
+In 1842 it was demolished and, in 1844, replaced by another church at 10 again in the rue Marboeuf.
+In 1883, this church was demolished as the whole site had been sold to the Ville de Paris to enlarge the Champs Elysées.

 A new site was purchased in the Rue Auguste Vacquerie (formerly the Rue des Bassins) and a temporary iron chapel erected.
 This was replaced by a large gothic building, begun in 1887 and consecrated in 1889.
 The site was redeveloped during the 1970s and the present building was consecrated on 11 February 1979.